-Many organisation conduct CPR courses to satisfy legal requirements.
-However, Tammy’s philosophy in setting up her business was to use the passion from her personal experience with Carson’s near-drowning and the skills learnt in the RAAF to educate and empower her clients.
-Tammy utilises accelerated learning techniques to enable her clients to retain the information more effectively and thus better protect their loved ones.
+Tammy uses the passion & experience gained from her personal experience with Carson’s near-drowning and the skills learnt in the RAAF for others to relate, to educate,empower & deliver Training to her clients.
+Tammy also utilises accelerated learning techniques to enable clients to retain the information more effectively and thus better protect their loved ones.

 First Aid YUCAN2 proudly partners with Link CPR RTO Number 31587